Common USA Tax Forms Explained & How to Enter Them on Your Canadian Tax Return

 W2 forms are issued to anyone that earns US employment income.
 Canadian residents should enter this as a foreign slip, indicating foreign employment income from the W2 box 5, which will report to line 10400.

-W2 Box 4 Social security tax withheld, Box 6 Medicare tax withheld, along with any final Federal and State taxes paid on your US tax return can be entered as foreign taxes paid into your tax return and the amount will carry to line 40500.
+W2 Box 4 Social Insurance tax withheld, Box 6 Medicare tax withheld, along with any final Federal and State taxes paid on your US tax return can be entered as foreign taxes paid into your tax return and the amount will carry to line 40500.

 Ensure you specify the source country and enter the exchange rate so the amounts can be converted into Canadian dollars.